Energy Drinks and Your Teeth

 Energy drinks are also known to cause gum disease because they can irritate the gums.

 To reduce the harmful effects of energy drinks, rinse your mouth after consuming them.
 This can reduce the acidic environment, which is the main culprit for tooth decay.
-Avoid brushing immediately though, as brushing can do more harm than good.
-Dentists advise brushing about an hour after drinking an energy or sports drink.
+Avoid brushing immediately, though, as brushing can do more harm than good.
+Our dentist in Houston, TX, advises brushing about an hour after drinking an energy or sports drink.

 Location